 Côte d'Ivoire Country Report

 Transforming the operational environment has been a high priority for President Ouattara, amid efforts to boost reconciliation through steady growth.
 New mining and investment codes have improved regulation, the cocoa industry has been restructured, and incentives in agriculture have been prioritised.
-The government has agreed to pay public-sector wage arrears over a prolonged period, reducing the immediate risk of further large-scale strikes, although further stoppages have taken place when payments are delayed.
+The government has agreed to pay public-sector wage arrears over a prolonged period, in a bid to prevent large-scale strikes, although stoppages have taken place when payments are delayed.
 Some reductions in levels of corruption have been achieved, although endemic racketeering by security forces can affect business operations.

 Côte d'Ivoire faced a serious terrorism threat when Islamist fighters linked to Al-Qaeda in the Islamic Maghreb (AQIM) killed 19 people at Grand Bassam, near Abidjan, in March 2016.
 However, there has been no repeat attack and the threat is likely to continue to diminish as Côte d'Ivoire improves anti-terrorism capabilities and AQIM focuses heavily on the Sahel.
 Attacks in western border areas by Liberia-based groups linked to former president Laurent Gbagbo have ended, but jailbreaks and attacks on police posts occurred in July–August 2017.
 Niger Delta-based pirates pose a moderate threat to shipping in Ivorian waters, having formerly targeted Abidjan's congested tanker terminal.

 Widespread mutinies during the first half of 2017 underscored the deep-seated divisions within the armed forces that have persisted since post-election conflict in 2010–11 and continue to threaten long-term stability.
 An additional series of security incidents from mid-2017 to early 2018, including attacks on gendarmerie or police posts and prison escapes, small-scale riots, and alleged arson attacks on markets, underscored the volatility of the security environment.
 President Ouattara has taken greater personal control of military spending, and promoted several former rebels to senior posts.
 Côte d'Ivoire amicably accepted the settlement in September 2017 of a maritime border dispute relating to oil-rich waters that saw Ghana's case largely upheld.